Non-overlap Average Treatment Effect Bounds: Estimation and inference

 For the specific Targeted Minimum Loss-based Estimator (TMLE) we propose, we use the following fluctuation model and loss function, which can be seen as an extension of those in \cite{gruber2010continuoustmle}.
-For $\epsilon \in \mathbb{R}$,
+For $\epsilon \in \mathbb{R}$ and arbitrary $\mu_0$, $\mu_1$, and $\pi$, define the fluctuation model as

-where $M = \dot{\smooth}_l(\pscore, 1 - c, \gamma)$ when targeting a lower bound $\smoothL(c, \gamma)$ and $M = -\dot{\smooth}(\pscore > c)$ when targeting an upper bound $\smoothU(c, \gamma)$.
+where $M = \dot{\smooth}_{\ell}(\pscore, 1 - c, \gamma)$ when targeting a lower bound $\smoothL(c, \gamma)$ and $M = -\dot{\smooth}_g(\pscore, c, \gamma)$ when targeting an upper bound $\smoothU(c, \gamma)$.
 These fluctuation models satisfy the key property that at $\epsilon = 0$, each fluctuation reduces to $\mu_0$, $\mu_1$, and $\pi$, respectively.
 We then use the following loss function:

 This loss function satisfies the key property that the EIF of the target parameter is contained in the linear span of the gradient of the loss function with respect to $\epsilon$ evaluated at $\epsilon = 0$.
 This ensures that the fluctuation step reduces bias toward the target parameter in the optimal direction, guaranteeing asymptotically efficient estimation.
 This fluctuation model and loss function can be used for both a bounded continuous outcome ($Y \in [0, 1]$) and a binary outcome $Y \in \{0, 1\}$.